mattlianje/cb/README.md

 # cb
 **Easy codebase introspection**

-A tiny, intuitive libray for querying Scala classpaths.
+A tiny, intuitive libray for querying and enforcing rules on Scala classpaths.

 ## Features
 - Real Scala types